itmerk/Li-ion-cell-Battery-Health/README.md

   1. Install and set up MySQL Server if not already installed.
   2. Create a database named li_ion_cells.
   3. Import your dataset into MySQL.
 Ensure the tables are named cells, data_5308, and data_5329.
+  4. For Data Visualize and step by step process check Data Extract.ipynb file.

 ### Step 5: Update Database Configuration
   Edit the get_db_connection() function in main.py with your MySQL connection details (host, user, password, and database).